On Particle Methods for Parameter Estimation in State-Space Models: Smoothing

-Empirically, for a fixed number of particles, these smoothing procedures perform significantly much better than the naive path space approach to smoothing (that is, simply propagating forward the complete state trajectory within a particle filtering algorithm).
-Many theoretical results validating these empirical findings have been established under assumption (\ref{eq:ergod}) and additional regularity assumptions.
-The particle\ estimate of $\mathcal{S}_{n}^{\theta}$ based on the fixed-lag approximation (\ref{eq:forgetting}) has an asymptotic variance in $n/N$ with a non-vanishing (as $N\rightarrow\infty$) bias proportional to $n$ and a constant decreasing exponentially fast with $L$ \cite{olsson2008}.
-In \cite{delmoral2009}, \cite{delmoralforward}, \cite{douc09}, it is shown that when \eqref{eq:ergod} holds, there exists $0<F_{\theta},H_{\theta}<\infty$ such that the asymptotic bias and variance of the particle\ estimate of $\mathcal{S}_{n}^{\theta}$ computed using the forward-backward procedures satisfy
+Empirically, for a fixed number of particles, these smoothing procedures perform significantly much better than the naive path space approach to smoothing (i.e., simply propagating forward the complete state trajectory within a particle filtering algorithm).
+Many theoretical results validating these empirical findings have been established under assumption (\ref{eqergod}) and additional regularity assumptions.
+The particle estimate of $\mathcal{S}_{n}^{\theta}$ based on the fixed-lag approximation (\ref{eqforgetting}) has an asymptotic variance in $n/N$ with a nonvanishing (as $N\rightarrow\infty$) bias proportional to $n$ and a constant decreasing exponentially fast with $L$ \cite{olsson2008}.
+In \mbox{\cite{delmoral2009,delmoralforward,douc09}}, it is shown that when (\ref{eqergod}) holds, there exists $0<F_{\theta }$, $H_{\theta}<\infty$ such that the asymptotic bias and variance of the particle estimate of $\mathcal{S}_{n}^{\theta}$ computed using the forward--backward procedures satisfy

-The bias for the path space and forward-backward estimators of $\mathcal{S}_{n}^{\theta}$ are actually equal \cite{delmoralforward}.
-Recently, it has also been established in \cite{olsson2014} that, under similar regularity assumptions, the estimate \eqref{eq:OlssonMCapproximation} also admits an asymptotic variance in $n/N$ whenever $K\geq2$.
+The bias for the path space and forward--backward estimators of $\mathcal{S}_{n}^{\theta}$ are actually equal \cite{delmoralforward}.
+Recently, it has also been established in \cite{olsson2014} that, under similar regularity assumptions, the estimate obtained through~(\ref{eqOlssonMCapproximation}) also admits an asymptotic variance in $n/N$ whenever $K\geq2$.

-\section{Maximum likelihood parameter estimation}
+\section{Maximum Likelihood Parameter Estimation}

-We describe in this Section how the particle filtering and smoothing techniques introduced in Sections \ref{sec:filteringandparticle} and \ref{sec:smoothingandparticle} can be used to implement maximum likelihood parameter estimation techniques.
+We describe in this section how the particle filtering and smoothing techniques introduced in Sections~\ref{secfilteringandparticle} and \ref{secsmoothingandparticle} can be used to implement maximum likelihood parameter estimation techniques.

-\subsection{Off-line methods}
+\subsection{Off-Line Methods}

-We recall that $\ell_{T}\left(\theta\right)$ denote the log-likelihood function associated to data $y_{0:T}$ introduced in Section \ref{sec:computationalissues}.
-So as to maximize $\ell_{T}\left(\theta\right),$ one can rely on standard nonlinear optimization methods, e.g. using quasi-Newton or gradient-ascent techniques.
+We recall that $\ell_{T} (\theta)$ denote the log-likelihood function associated to data $y_{0\dvtx T}$ introduced in Section~\ref{seccomputationalissues}.
+So as to maximize $\ell _{T} (\theta)$, one can rely on standard nonlinear optimization methods, for example, using quasi-Newton or gradient-ascent techniques.
 We will limit ourselves to these approaches even if they are sensitive to initialization and might get trapped in a local maximum.